Opportunities to Plug into a Global Ministry Movement

 Christian Leaders Alliance realizes that we don’t have a complete picture of the early church leadership structure.
 Even as we read the book of Acts things were developing and changing.
 The first seven deacons were chosen to serve the widows.
 Next, we see that they are preaching and evangelizing.

 The apostles set up a leadership structure including Timothy in Ephesus.
 Ephesus was the fourth largest city in the Ancient Roman world.
-Timothy may have been known in early church history as a Metropolitan Bishop.
+Timothy may have been known in early church history as a Network Minister.
 After Paul, Timothy appointed Christian leaders to bring more impact in the early church.

-Another Bishop was Titus in Crete.
-Titus as a Bishop who appointed Christian leaders in every town in Crete.
-These included elders and deacon ministers.
+Another Network Minister was Titus in Crete.
+Titus as a Network Minister appointed Christian leaders in every town in Crete.
+These included elder ministers and deacon ministers.

 The fact is the early church has a movement orientated leadership structure that launched leaders to serve with confidence.